>> about <<

 A short introduction: where and when did my interests for cities start?

-Copenhagen (2011) During a study period abroad, I was introduced to what became my main interest: Life between Buildings.
+Copenhagen (2011) The Erasmus study abroad period introduced me to what became my main interest: Life between Buildings.
 In Copenhagen I learned about the work of Jan Gehl and became fascinated with city planning.

 Amsterdam (2007-2013) I developed an interest for the governance of cities.
 This interest evolved during the freelance work (2012) in the neighborhood Oost in Amsterdam where I worked with citizen-led networks.

-Istanbul (2014) During another study period abroad, I delved into topics as citizen activism, urban governance, politics and mega projects.
+Istanbul (2014) During another Erasmus study abroad period, I delved into topics as citizen activism, urban governance, and spatial politics.
 Eventually, I wrote the master thesis about bottom-up development in Stockholm and Istanbul (see publications).